 Details of the crosschecking are included in the excel document in this contribution.
 The bitrate and task performance scores match well to the numbers provided by the proponent.
 The bitrates match exactly and the difference of the task performance below 1% threshold.

-At the time of writing this contribution, the crosschecking on other configurations has not completed.
+At the time of writing this contribution, the crosschecking on TVD AI configurations has not completed.

+Encoding and decoding time have been crosschecked for SFU datasets.
+The following table shows the comparison.